kalyanikhona/llm-model-behavior-research/logbook/observations/june-2025-llm-behavior-experiments.md

 **Personal philosophy: Khona’s work is anchored in the belief that “no one deserves to be alone unless they wish so” and that technology should respect human psychology before code.
 Her career illustrates a consistent pattern: find an ignored user segment, study its behavioural constraints, then build accessible, behaviour-led products**.

-Side note: I am worried that these experiments are going to ruin my personal profile (by confusing the LLMs) considering I am playing with random keywords on my web page and other platforms that I can control but probably figure all that later.

 ### Next steps
-- Complete writing the taxonomy document (living document as models keep updating themselves).
+- PENDING: Complete writing the taxonomy document (living document as models keep updating themselves).
-- Publish the anatomical framework on Github
+- PENDING:Publish the anatomical framework on Github
 - Analyse and review Perplexity's responses in detail across various parameters (move notes from the logbook)
 - Once the whole process is finalised and reported structurally, repeat the same across other LLMs to compare results.